Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

 Note that $\bX_t$ is independent of $J_t$, while $\bY_t$ depends in a linear way on $J_t - \Jst$.

-Our proof of existence of $\cC^{k,\a}$ tensor fields $J_t$ satisfying satisfying {\it (a)} - {\it (d)} will now follow the following three steps:\\[3pt] {\it Step 1.} Translate the problem into an equivalent one on the deformation tensors $\phi_t$ for the L-complex structures $J_t$ (for definition, see \S \ref{review} below). \\[7pt] {\it Step 2.} Prove that all conditions on the deformation tensors $\phi_t$ are satisfied if just the single equation on $\phi_t$ corresponding to \eqref{5.19} is verified. \\[7pt] {\it Step 3.} Prove existence of solutions to the equation corresponding to \eqref{5.19} for $v_t = v^o_{\l t}$, $t \in [0,1]$, for all $\l$ in an appropriate open interval $(0, \l_o)$.\\[3pt] According to this, after a short introduction to the theory deformation tensors, the presentation will be structured in three parts, one per each of such steps.
+Our proof of the existence of $\cC^{k-1,\a}$ tensor fields $J_t$ satisfying {\it (a)} - {\it (d)} will follow from the following three steps:\\[3pt] {\it Step 1.} Translate the problem into an equivalent one on the deformation tensors $\phi_t$ for the L-complex structures $J_t$ (for the definition, see \S \ref{review} below). \\[7pt] {\it Step 2.} Prove that all conditions on the deformation tensors $\phi_t$ are satisfied if just the single equation on $\phi_t$ corresponding to \eqref{5.19} is verified. \\[7pt] {\it Step 3.} Prove the existence of solutions to the equation corresponding to \eqref{5.19} for $v_t = v^o_{\l t}$, $t \in [0,1]$, for all $\l$ in an appropriate open interval $(0, \l_o)$.\\[3pt] According to this, after a short introduction to the theory deformation tensors, the presentation will be structured in three parts, one per each of such steps.
+After that, we discuss the $\cC^\infty$ and $\cC^\o$ cases and make a short remark on examples.